duckdb/ducklake-web/manifesto/index.md

 ![Iceberg table architecture]({{ site.baseurl }}/images/manifesto/iceberg-table-architecture.svg)
 *Iceberg table architecture*{: .caption }

 But both formats hit a snag in the road: finding the latest version of a table is tricky in blob stores with their mercurial consistency guarantees.
-It’s tricky to atomically (the “A” in ACID) swap a pointer to make sure everyone sees the latest version.
+It’s tricky to atomically (the ‘A’ in ACID) swap a pointer to make sure everyone sees the latest version.
 Iceberg and Delta Lake also only really know about a single table, but people – again, shockingly – wanted to manage multiple tables.

 ## Catalogs